onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

-theory of mind & predictability & collective intelligence the more predictable you are to your cooperators - the less friction and wasted intelligence there is being more predictable can be done in multiple ways: 1) being more open, 2) being more alike, 3) requiring more intelligence on the other end instead of building an (imperfect) model of some other entity what if you could directly reuse their full model of themselves? being open is not just helpful to be modelled better by others but your own model could be fully reused! higher trust, predictability, division of labor
+theory of mind & predictability & collective intelligence the more predictable you are to your cooperators - the less friction and wasted intelligence there is being more predictable can be done in multiple ways: 1) being more open, 2) being more alike, 3) requiring more intelligence on the other end instead of building an (imperfect) model of some other entity what if you could directly reuse their full self-model? being open is not just helpful to be modelled better by others but your own model could be fully reused! higher trust, predictability, coordination, division of labor
+> "It takes a model to know a model." - [What Is Intelligence?
+Lessons from AI About Evolution, Computing, and Minds, by Blaise Agüera y Arcas](https://whatisintelligence.antikythera.org/)

+stories bind collectives together - the self is about your cells, a shared narrative is about us the self is a story that binds you together, a shared narrative is a story that binds us together

 The (explicit) status economy